If you’re having a baby in the Netherlands, here’s everything you need to know about Dutch prenatal care, delivery, aftercare, and parental leave.

 For home births, the midwife will arrive upon being notified and assist you through the process.
 A nurse will also be present to ensure the delivery goes as smoothly as possible.
 Bear in mind, however, that pain relief is not an option during home births.

-Although birth and pre-natal care are covered as part of your basic health insurance package, it may be helpful to purchase additional private insurance in order to protect yourself from the costs of any medical complications that may follow.
+Although birth and pre-natal care are part of your basic health insurance package, it may be helpful to purchase additional private insurance in order to protect yourself from the costs of any medical complications that may follow.

 Registration of birth